sibuh/yaltopia-betting/README.md

 # For cricket match i only have done sample selection for Win/Loss as Win/Draw/Win market is not usual in cricket match as is in Football matches.
 # NO sample selection for Over/Under selection for cricket match because even though over/under odds exist in prematch data cricket match does not have recored of "1st_over" and "innings_1".

+# double chance markets are usual in matches with three possible outcomes (typically: Home Win, Draw, Away Win) like football.
+This is unusall in volleyball and cricket where three possible outcomes are unusual.Double chances can result the following outcomes.

+# 1X – Home win or Draw

+# 12 – Home win or Away win

+# X2 – Draw or Away win.
+However in volleyball and
+# cricket matches where markets are dominantly Win/Loss we can have only 12 combination.
+So bettor can not  bet for both Home Win and Away Win.

 # How to get app runing:
 # option 1: Run with built in go command
 # prerequest: install Golang better to have latest version like v1.23.3